-These operating instructions describe the operating principle and features of spring-applied single-face brake types 76 13105C0..
-The safety information provided in this manual must be strictly observed during the set-up of the machine (e.g. motor) and during the start-up, operation and maintenance of the spring-applied single-face brake.
+These Operating Instructions describe the operating principle and features of spring-applied single-disc brake type 76 43108H00.
+The safety information provided in this manual must be strictly observed during the set-up of the machine (e.g. motor) and during the start-up, operation and maintenance of the spring-applied brake.

 Should any queries arise with respect to torques, torque variations, installation position, wear, wear reserve, switching work, break-in conditions, release range, ambient conditions and the like, please contact Kendrion (Villingen) and ask for clarification before starting to use the brake.
-Spring-applied single-face brakes are not ready-to-use devices, but are intended to be incorporated into or assembled with other equipment.
-Consequently, they will be referred to as components in the following sections.
+Spring-applied single-disc brakes are not ready-to-use devices, but are intended to be incorporated into or assembled with other equipment.
+Consequently, these brakes will be referred to as components in the following sections.